 We loved how peaceful Grand Teton was in contrast to Yellowstone.
-It’s one of the best places to spot wildlife and it doesn’t hurt having the epic views of the Teton range in the backdrop.
+It’s one of the best places to spot wildlife and it doesn’t hurt to have epic views of the Teton range in the backdrop.

 We can’t deny that this park has beautiful features, and we realize that this is a favorite park for a lot of people, but the crowds made it difficult for us to enjoy the scenery.
 Yes, you can go hike in the backcountry to avoid the crowds, but what’s unique about Yellowstone are the geysers and hot springs.
 There are so many other parks with stunning hikes without having to deal with the bear jams.

-The views are absolutely stunning in Denali National Park.
+The views are stunning in Denali National Park.
 The only catch is that the weather can be so fickle that you have to be extremely lucky to get a glimpse of Denali (formerly Mt McKinley).
 Our driver was saying in all his years of driving, people only see it a third of the time.
 Make sure you stay multiple days to ensure you can see the highest mountain in North America.